IntAlert/facebook-page-scaper/README.md

 - CSV output alternative to JSON endpoints
 - Functions easily customisable to scrape multiple pages

+## Development principles
+All DFID supply partners who manage aid programmes with a digital element must adhere to the global Principles for Digital Development https://digitalprinciples.org/ , which sets out best practice in technology-enabled programmes

 ## Licensing
 - All code will be published under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)